facelessuser/Rummage/docs/src/markdown/preferences.md

     !!! info "Other Distros"
         Though Rummage should run on any Linux distro, the native dialog option was built around Ubuntu's native notifications called OSD.
-Notifications will not work on other distros that do not use OSD *unless* they use Growl.
-Even without Growl, other distros will probably still get the audible cue, but as each distro varies, it is difficult to be certain.
+Currently, notifications will not work on other distros that do not use OSD.
+Other distros will probably still get the audible cue, but as each distro varies, it is difficult to be certain.
 As notifications are not crucial to usage, this is minor concern.

 macOS
 :